Kiinzu/Casino-Heist/Frontend/src/assets/Properties/blockchain-symbol-of-noble/walkthrough.md

 A Symbol of Noble turns out to be an NFT.
 What a joke, right?
-But it seems that the deal here is a real one; now let's see what we have to do for achieving this "Noble" status. &nbsp;
+But it seems that the deal here is a real one; now let's see what we have to do to achieve this "Noble" status. &nbsp;
 &nbsp;

 ```solidity